ult1m4/alpine-vps/README.md

    ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519

 4. Copy your public key to the VPS
-   If you can't scp it since it's gparted just painstakingly copy it (paste the contents of ~/.ssh/id_ed25519.pub into /root/id_ed25519.pub)
+   If you can't scp it since it's gparted just painstakingly copy it, doing a temporary private github gist to wget might be a clever way if you can't access clipboard
+   (paste the contents of ~/.ssh/id_ed25519.pub into /root/id_ed25519.pub)

 5. Fetch and make the bootstrap script executable